AlekosGaitanakis/csv_analysis/README.md

 csv_analysis is a terminal tool made with rust for:
         1)printing the csv file,
         2)insert a new row for each header,
-        3)delete a specific string name from specific column.
+        3)delete a specific string from specific column.

 To run it: cargo run